 - 1. When the Welcome screen appears, click Start, then accept the subscription agreement and click Next. - 2.
 On the Installation Type screen, select Custom, and then click Next, then click Next again on the Summary screen. - 3.
-On the Custom Installation screen, click the Install link next to Web Security. - 4.
+On the Custom Installation screen, click the Install link next to TRITON AP-WEB or Web Filter & Security. - 4.
+On the Welcome screen for the Web Protection Solutions setup program, click Next. - 5.
+Accept the subscription agreement, then click Next. - 6.
+If a list displays IP addresses for multiple network cards (NICs), select the IP address for the NIC that Remote Filtering Server will use to communicate with other web protection components inside the network firewall, and then click Next. - 7.
+Select the Custom installation type, then click Next. - 8.
 On the Select Components screen, select Remote Filtering Server.

-When Remote Filtering Server is installed on a Windows machine, the Websense Endpoint Package Builder, used to create Remote Filtering Client installation packages, is installed automatically on the same machine.
+When Remote Filtering Server is installed on a Windows machine, the Forcepoint Endpoint Package Builder, used to create Remote Filtering Client installation packages, is installed automatically on the same machine.